Proportionality for Constrained Public Decisions: Justified Representation with Cohesiveness

 \begin{corollary} For binary election instances $(\prof{B}, \C)$ with $|\C| = 2$ where the constraint $\C$ has the NFD property, $\cEJR$-1 can always be provided. \end{corollary}

 \begin{corollary} For binary election instances $(\prof{B}, \C)$ with $m \leq 3$ where the constraint $\C$ has the NFD property, $\cEJR$-1 can always be provided. \end{corollary}

-Note that for the computational result for $\cEJR$ in Proposition~\ref{prop:c-EJR_poly_to_find}, a simple alteration of the proof given for Proposition~\ref{prop:c-EJR_poly_to_find} (replacing the value $|T|$ with $|T|-1$ in the final satisfaction check) yields a corresponding computational result for $\cEJR$-1.
+Note that for the computational result for $\cEJR$ in Proposition~\ref{prop:c-EJR_poly_to_find}, a simple alteration of the proof given for Proposition~\ref{prop:c-EJR_poly_to_find} (replacing the value $|T|$ with $|T|-1$ in the final satisfaction check) yields a corresponding computational result for $\cEJR$-1 that is similarly (negatively) impacted by the number of issues in the election instance.

-\begin{proposition} Given an election instance $(\prof{B},\C)$ and an outcome $\vec{w}\in \C$, there exists an algorithm that decides in $O((\max_{t\in[m]}|D_{t}|)^{m}|\C|^{3}mn)$ time whether outcome $\vec{w}$ provides $\cEJR$-1. \end{proposition}
+\begin{proposition} Given an election instance $(\prof{B},\C)$ and an outcome $\vec{w}\in \C$, there exists an algorithm that decides in $O(2(\max_{t\in[m]}|D_{t}|)^{m}|\C|^{3}mn)$ time whether outcome $\vec{w}$ provides $\cEJR$-1. \end{proposition}

-For the result of stating that $\cEJR$ can be provided when $m=2$ given that NFD holds (see Proposition~\ref{prop:c-EJR_satisfiable_|I|<=3_A1}), we can show something stronger for $\cEJR$-1 by dropping the assumption that the NFD property holds.
+Next, for the result that shows that $\cEJR$ can be provided when $m=2$ given that NFD holds (see Proposition~\ref{prop:c-EJR_satisfiable_|I|<=3_A1}), we can show something stronger for $\cEJR$-1 by dropping the assumption that the NFD property holds.

 \begin{proposition} For election instances $(\prof{B}, \C)$ with $m = 2$, $\cEJR$-1 can always be provided. \end{proposition}